 In the early 1950s, the Julian’s were the first black family to ever move to Oak Park, Illinois – a prestigious suburb of Chicago.
 The family received death threats and fire bombs were thrown into their front windows, despite Julian’s no doubt positive role in saving countless lives through his research in healthcare.
 Eventually, Julian’s works were recognized and he is now celebrated around the Oak Park and Chicago communities.

-The fact that this is most likely your first time reading the name Percy L. Julian illustrates the credit and publicity owed to genius black scientists around the world.
+The fact that this is most likely your first time reading the Percy L. Julian’s story illustrates the credit and publicity owed to genius black scientists around the world.
 Read more about Julian and other black pioneers in the field of science here.

 3. Raven Wilkinson